jasonkylefrank/Front-end-Curriculum/React/README.md

 2. Video: “[**Getting Started with React.js: React is Different**](https://www.youtube.com/watch?v=68NzBI6RRKE)”.
 This one is also a year old, and only deals with concepts.
 Like the previous video, it talks about DSL issues, etc.  Note that it appears to be a part of a video series, which may get into more of a tutorial – but I’ve not watched the other ones, so I’m not sure if they are good ones to follow.
 And since its a little old, it may not be the best one to follow for a tutorial.

 I’ll try to find some good tutorials for you to follow as well, but for now, these resources will get you started understanding some concepts.
+Currently the Redux part of this documentation is more robust.